Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Introduction

 These questions turn out to be difficult and had remained open until a few years ago, mainly because the traditional Nash-seeking algorithms in the economics literature are mostly either not no-regret or only exhibit convergence in time-average (ergodic convergence), or both.
-Despite the challenging landscape, in the past five years, affirmative answers have emerged from a fruitful line of work and the new analysis tools developed therein, first on the qualitative last-iterate convergence~\citep{Krichene-2015-Convergence, Balandat-2016-Minimizing, Zhou-2017-Mirror, Zhou-2018-Learning, Mertikopoulos-2018-Optimistic, Mertikopoulos-2019-Learning, Golowich-2020-Last, Golowich-2020-Tight} in different classes of continuous games (such as variationally stable games), and then on the quantitative last-iterate convergence rates in more specially structured games such as co-coercive games or strongly monotone games~\citep{Lin-2020-Finite, Zhou-2021-Robust}.
-In particular, very recently,~\citet{Zhou-2021-Robust} has shown that if each agent applies a version of online gradient descent, then the joint action converges in last iterate to the unique Nash equilibrium in a strongly monotone game at an optimal rate of $O(1/T)$.
+Despite the challenging landscape, in the past five years, affirmative answers have emerged from a fruitful line of work and new analysis tools developed therein, first on the qualitative last-iterate convergence~\citep{Balandat-2016-Minimizing, Zhou-2017-Countering, Zhou-2017-Mirror, Zhou-2018-Learning, Mertikopoulos-2019-Optimistic, Mertikopoulos-2019-Learning} in different classes of continuous games (such as the variationally stable games), and then on the quantitative last-iterate convergence rates in more structured games such as routing games~\citep{Krichene-2015-Convergence}, co-coercive games~\citep{Lin-2020-Finite}, highly smooth games~\citep{Golowich-2020-Tight} and strongly monotone games~\citep{Zhou-2021-Robust}.
+These foundations have been inspirational to machine learning researchers in recent years, where zero-sum games have found applications, e.g., generative adversarial networks (GANs)~\citep{Goodfellow-2014-Generative}; indeed, there is the strand of literature on the quantitative last-iterate convergence rates in structured zero-sum games, including zero-sum games~\citep{Liang-2019-Interaction, Hsieh-2019-Convergence, Golowich-2020-Last, Wei-2021-Linear}, infinite-horizon discounted two-player zero-sum Markov games~\citep{Wei-2021-Last} and zero-sum extensive-form games with perfect recall~\citep{Lee-2021-Last}.
+Among these works,~\citet{Zhou-2021-Robust} has recently shown that if each player applies a version of online gradient descent, then the expectation of squared Euclidean distance between the joint action in the last iterate and the unique Nash equilibrium in a strongly monotone game converges to 0 at an optimal rate of $O(1/T)$ when the gradient feedback is not necessarily perfect.